The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Plain Language Summary

 \section{Plain Language Summary}

-An ionopause is a sharp decrease in the plasma density at the top of the ionosphere.
-It was found to be a common feature at Venus, where its variability is well constrained by observations from the Pioneer Venus Orbiter (PVO).
+An ionopause is a sharp decrease in the plasma density at the top of the ionosphere, separating the ionospheric plasma from the shocked solar wind plasma.
+It was found to be a common feature at Venus, where its variability is well constrained by observations from the Pioneer Venus Orbiter.
 Past studies have shown that there are many similarities between the ionopauses at Mars and Venus.
 However, because the thermal pressure of the ionosphere at Mars is lower than that of Venus, the Martian ionopause is also thought to behave differently from the ionopause at Venus.
 We study the pressure configuration inside the ionopause at Mars and find that most of the time the magnetic pressure is greater than the thermal pressure.
 We also find that higher solar wind pressure pushes the ionopause downward at Mars.
 Moreover, we show that the thickness of the ionopauses at Mars equals a few radii of ion circular motion in the magnetic field.
 Our results provide insight to the process that controls the formation of the ionopause at Mars.